What’s an Air Conditioning Dry Charge?

 Should I buy a “Dry Charge” A/C system?

-• Modern technology to lessen humidity
+- Modern technology to lower humidity

-• Current production refrigerant solutions allowing longer life and extended availability of refrigerant
+- Current production refrigerant solutions ensuring longer life and extended availability of refrigerant

-• Quieter operation for a more peaceful indoor environment
+- Quieter operation for a more peaceful indoor environment

-• Matched coil solutions for improved reliability and guaranteed cooling and heating performance
+- Matched coil solutions for improved reliability and guaranteed cooling and heating performance

 Are Dry Charge units legal?

 Definitely.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.

 How expensive will R-22 get in the next few years?